alanjameschapman/whiteboard/README.md

 #### Mobile wireframes

 The mobile layout was designed to be simple and easy to navigate.
-The home page would display the last 9 posts in a 1x9 grid, allowing the user to scroll vertically through the posts.
-The post detail page would display the full content of the post, and the post create and update pages would be similar in layout.
+The home page displays the last 9 posts vertically, allowing the user to scroll through the posts.
+The post detail page displays the full content of the post, and the post create and update pages are similar in layout.

 ![wireframes](/docs/wireframes/wireframes-mobile.png)

 #### Tablet wireframes

-The main difference for the tablet layout was for the home page, where the posts were displayed in a 3x3 grid.
+The main difference for the tablet layout is for the home page, where the posts are displayed in a 3x3 grid.

 ![wireframes](/docs/wireframes/wireframes-tablet.png)